 Best Overall Starter Kit~$25-32 · ASIN: B002HK2H1G

-Tweezerman is the professional standard in precision beauty tools, and the Deluxe Nail Care Kit is the most complete starter kit on the list.
-It includes nail clippers, cuticle scissors, cuticle pusher, nail file, and a carrying case -- everything you need to do a proper at-home manicure with salon-quality tools.
-The stainless steel is high-grade, the edges are sharp and stay sharp, and the carrying case means everything stays together.
-If you're starting from scratch or replacing a drawer full of mediocre drugstore tools, this one purchase covers all the bases.
+Tweezerman is a trusted name in precision beauty tools, and the Deluxe Nail Care Kit is the most complete starter kit on the list.
+It includes nail clippers, cuticle scissors, cuticle pusher, nail file, and a carrying case -- the basics for a clean at-home manicure.
+The stainless steel feels sturdy, the edges are sharp and stay sharp with proper care, and the carrying case means everything stays together.
+If you're starting from scratch or replacing a drawer full of mediocre drugstore tools, this one purchase covers the basics.

 Pros